0m3re/calendar/README.md

 To install and use this project, follow these steps:

-1. Clone the repository to your local machine.
+1. To get started with this project, you can clone the repository to your local machine using the following command: git clone git@github.com:0m3re/mycalendar.git Alternatively, you can download and extract the zip file from the [GitHub repository](https://github.com/0m3re/mycalendar) page.
 2. Run npm run install or yarn run install to install the dependencies listed in the requirements.txt file.
 3. Run npm run start or yarn run start to start the development server.
 4. Open http://localhost:1234 in a web browser to view the calendar.